At a Glance

 Tailor Your CV: Make sure your CV highlights relevant experience in fire risk assessments, particularly within the residential property sector.
 Emphasise your NEBOSH qualifications and any specific projects you've worked on that relate to high-rise buildings.

-Craft a Strong Cover Letter: In your cover letter, express your enthusiasm for the role and the company.
-Mention how your skills align with their emphasis on quality over quantity and your commitment to maintaining safety standards in residential environments.
+Craft a Strong Cover Letter: In your cover letter, express your passion for health and safety and how your skills align with Osterna's values.
+Mention your understanding of The Regulatory Reform (Fire Safety) Order 2005 and how you can contribute to maintaining safe environments.

 How to prepare for a job interview at Residential Management Group (RMG)

-Accuracy is crucial in this role, so be ready to provide examples of how you ensure thoroughness in your reports.
-You might want to mention any tools or methods you use to maintain high standards in your documentation.
+Since accuracy in reporting is crucial for this role, be prepared to explain how you ensure thoroughness in your assessments and reports.
+You might even want to bring a sample report to illustrate your point.